bitwarden/contributing-docs/docs/getting-started/sdk/index.md

 ---
-sidebar_position: 7
+sidebar_position: 5
 ---

 # SDK

 Bitwarden provides a public Software Development Kit (SDK) for [Secrets Manager][sm] and an internal SDK for the Bitwarden [Password Manager][pm].
-The SDK is written in Rust.
+The SDK is written in Rust and provides bindings for multiple languages.

 ## Requirements